 A landlord can evict a tenant in Georgia if the tenant violates their lease agreement.

-The following are some examples of usual rental agreement violations:
+The following are some examples of usual rental agreement violations a landlord can take to court:

-• Exceeding the occupancy limit stated in the rental agreement.
+• Failing to comply with the occupancy limit stated in the rental agreement.

 • Having unauthorized pets when there is a no-pet policy stated in the lease terms.

-• Smoking inside the premises when there is a no-smoking policy.
+• Smoking inside the unit when there is a no-smoking policy.

-• Subletting the rental unit without the landlord’s permission.
+• Subletting the rental unit to another person without the landlord’s permission.

 • Making alterations to the property when the lease forbids it.